milaboratory/repseq.io/README.md

              Syntax: -Lkey=value
              Default: {}
           -P
-             Positions of anchor points in padded file.
+             Positions of anchor points in padded / non-padded file.
 To define position relative to the end of sequence use negative values: -1 = sequence end, -2 = last but one letter.
-Example: -PFR1Begin=0 -PVEnd=-1
+Example: -PFR1Begin=0 -PVEnd=-1 , equivalent of --gene-feature VRegion
+             Syntax: -Pkey=value
+             Default: {}

+    fromPaddedFasta      Converts library from padded fasta file (IMGT-like) to json library.
+This command can operate in two modes
+             (1) if 3 file-parameters are specified, it will create separate non-padded fasta and put links inside newly created library pointing to it, (2) if 2 file-parameters are specified, create only library file, and embed sequences directly into it.
+             To use library generated using mode (1) one need both output files, (see also 'repseqio compile').
+             If library is intended for further editing and/or submission to version control system option (1) is recommended.
+      Usage: fromPaddedFasta [options] input_padded.fasta [output.fasta] output.json[.gz]
+        Options:
+        * -c, --chain
+             Chain.
+          -f, --force
+             Force overwrite of output file(s).
+          -j, --functionality-index
+             Functionality mark index (0-based) in `|`-separated FASTA description line (e.g. 3 for IMGT files).
+If this option is omitted, all genes are considered functional.
+          --functionality-regexp
+             Functionality regexp, gene is considered functional if field defined by -j / --functionality-index parameter matches this expression.
+             Default: [\(\[]?[Ff].?
+          --gene-feature
+             Defines gene feature which sequecnes are contained in the file (e.g. VRegion, VGene, JRegion etc..).
+        * -g, --gene-type
+             Gene type (V/D/J/C)
+          -h, --help
+             Displays help for this command.
+             Default: false
+          -i, --ignore-duplicates
+             Ignore duplicate genes
+        * -n, --name-index
+             Gene name index (0-based) in `|`-separated FASTA description line (e.g. 1 for IMGT files).
+             Default: 0
+          -p, --padding-character
+             Padding character
+             Default: .
+          -s, --species-name
+             Species names (can be used multiple times)
+             Default: []
+        * -t, --taxon-id
+             Taxon id
+          -L
+             Amino-acid pattern of anchor point.
+Have higher priority than -P for the same anchor point.
+             Syntax: -Lkey=value
+             Default: {}
+          -P
+             Positions of anchor points in padded / non-padded file.
+To define position relative to the end of sequence use negative values: -1 = sequence end, -2 = last but one letter.
+Example: -PFR1Begin=0 -PVEnd=-1 , equivalent of --gene-feature VRegion
              Syntax: -Pkey=value
              Default: {}
 ```